Lars Nootbaar Player Props: Cardinals vs. Cubs

 Lars Nootbaar At The Plate

-- Nootbaar is batting .297 with two doubles, two home runs and 19 walks.
+- Nootbaar has two doubles, three home runs and 22 walks while batting .288.

-- Nootbaar enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .455.

-- He has gone deep in two of 21 games played this year, and in 2.2% of his plate appearances.
+- He has homered in three games this year (13.0%), leaving the park in 3% of his trips to the plate.

-- In seven games this year (33.3%), Nootbaar has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (34.8%), Nootbaar has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once nine times this season (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.